-Kenya Considers Sustainable Wildlife Utilisation Options
+Kenya Considers Sustainable Wildlife Utilization Options

-The Cabinet Secretary Ministry of Tourism and Wildlife established a taskforce on Wildlife Utilization (Sustainable Wildlife Utilization) to deliberate on sustainable wildlife mechanisms for wildlife utilization as provided under section 72 of the Wildlife conservation and management Act 2013.
+The Cabinet Secretary Ministry of Tourism and Wildlife established a task-force on Wildlife Utilization (Sustainable Wildlife Utilization) to deliberate on sustainable wildlife mechanisms for wildlife utilization as provided under section 72 of the Wildlife conservation and management Act 2013.

-Through the gazette notice No.3128, Vol CXX No. 41 dated 29th March 2018, KWCA policy coordinator, Gladys Warigia was nominated as a joint secretary to the task force.
+Through the Gazette Notice No.3128, Vol CXX No. 41 dated 29th March 2018, KWCA policy coordinator, Gladys Warigia was nominated as a joint secretary to the task force.

 The Wildlife Act broadens options for communities and landowners to engage and benefit from wildlife conservation and management through various forms of wildlife utilization rights of consumptive including game ranching, game farming, research involving take-off, cropping, culling and live capture; and non-consumptive rights through wildlife-based tourism, commercial photography and filming, education, research, cultural and religious purposes.